 In 2003, the Department unveiled the first in a series of five woodcut prints of Welty by her longtime friend and collaborator Barry Moser, a National Book Award-winning illustrator.
 The print series shows Welty at various ages.

 Each original relief engraving is in a limited edition of 100 and has been signed and numbered by the artist.
 Moser is generously donating the prints to the Department to raise money to help support the Eudora Welty House and Garden.

 All are printed on acid-free paper.
 Each print is $250 plus applicable tax and shipping.

 In 1997, the series Home Places: 5 Photographs by Eudora Welty was issued as the first limited edition set of black-and-white prints in a planned series from the Mississippi Department of Archives and History.
 All of the photographs depict scenes of daily life in Mississippi during the 1930s.

-Of the original five prints, only numbers four and five are still available for purchase.
-They are titled “Girl Dancing, Jackson” and “Going to town, Utica” respectively.
-They were printed from original negatives in the Welty Collection of MDAH on 11" x 14" sheets of silver paper, toned, and unmounted.
+Of the original five prints, only number five is still available for purchase.
+It is titled “Going to town, Utica”.
+It was printed from the original negative in the Welty Collection of MDAH on 11" x 14" sheets of silver paper, toned, and unmounted.